 Depression may be described as feeling sad, blue, unhappy, miserable or down in the dumps.
 Most of us feel this way at one time or another for short periods.
-True clinical depression is a mood disorder in which feels of sadness, loss, anger, or frustration interfere with everyday life for a long period of time.
+True clinical depression is a mood disorder in which feelings of sadness, loss, anger, or frustration interfere with everyday life for a long period of time.

 Signs and symptoms of depression